History of Wrocław: Prussia

+In the 1840s, a local branch of the secret Polish organization Związek Plebejuszy was active.
 In 1848, many local Polish students joined the Greater Poland uprising against Prussia, and many Polish houses were decorated with Polish flags.
 On 5 May 1848, a convention of Polish activists from the Prussian and Austrian partitions of Poland was held in the city.
 Several days later, on 9 May, Polish national poet Juliusz Słowacki came to the city.
 In June, he met his mother there for the first time in nearly 20 years and the last time.

 In 1854 the Jewish Theological Seminary was created, one of the first modern rabbi seminars in Europe.
 Its first director, Zecharias Frankel, was the principal founder of conservative Judaism.

 The city was the seat of a Polish uprising committee before and during the January Uprising of 1863–1864 in the Russian Partition of Poland.
 Local Poles took part in Polish national mourning after the Russian massacre of Polish protesters in Warsaw in February 1861, and also organized several patriotic Polish church services throughout 1861.
 Secret Polish correspondence, weapons, and insurgents were transported through the city.
 After the outbreak of the uprising in 1863, the Prussian police carried out mass searches of Polish homes, especially those of Poles who had recently come to the city.
 The city's inhabitants, both Poles and Germans, excluding the German aristocracy, largely sympathized with the uprising, and some Germans even joined local Poles in their secret activities.
 In June 1863 the city was officially confirmed as the seat of secret Polish insurgent authorities.
 In January 1864, the Prussian police arrested a number of members of the Polish insurgent movement.
+The city was subjected to Germanisation policies, yet it retained a sizeable Polish population, especially among the poor.